amurph37/Greetings-Day77/README.md

 To run the application, I used my IDE (Right-clicking file then selecting RUN) but you can also run the application by using the Maven code below in your terminal.
 - mvn spring-boot:run

-You can access the applicaiton by opening your web browser and navigating to - http://localhost:8080/greeting
+You can access the application by opening your web browser and navigating to - http://localhost:8080/greeting

 I tested the application by using Postman.
 - Open Postman.